“I know your works, that you are neither cold nor hot. I could wish you were cold or hot.”

-This rebuke by Jesus had special impact on the church Laodicea because their city water supply started out hot from Hierapolis but by the time it arrived in Laodicea, it was lukewarm.
+This rebuke by Jesus had a special impact on the church Laodicea because their city water supply started hot from Hierapolis, but by the time it arrived in Laodicea, it was lukewarm.
 Like their water supply, they were tepid in their spirituality because they were content with material things.
 Self-satisfaction leads to spiritual death.

 I could wish you were cold or hot